How to Design a Perfect App Icon?

 10. Kitchen timer app:

 Although a small square symbol on the screen of your smartphone may seem insignificant, it matters greatly for your business image, and affects the number of downloads.
-A well-elaborated app icon design will increase your conversion rates, that’s why it’s important to keep it consistent, recognizable and up-to-date.
-And don’t forget to test for quality assurance.
+A well-elaborated app icon design will increase your conversion rates, that’s why it’s important to keep it consistent, recognizable, and up-to-date.
+And don’t forget to test for quality assurance when creating app icons.

 If your app doesn’t get a continuous flow of customers, think of factors that may affect your success, with the app icon being one of them.
 Share your experience in our live chat and we’ll help you to improve it.